-The Synaptica team regularly attend a diverse range of events, talks and seminars including Dublin Core, KMWorld, Washington and Taxonomy Boot Camp, London.
+The Synaptica team take part in a diverse range of events, talks, webinars and seminars including Dublin Core, KMWorld, Washington and Taxonomy Boot Camp, London.
 The team also attend events organized by SLA, ISKO, NetIKX, CILIP.
 A selection of our event activity can be found below including recent presentations, digests and talks.

 Presentations & Talks

 KMWorld Connect 2021

 Dave Clarke gave a keynote at KMWorld 2021 on Enterprise Auto Categorization.
 As taxonomies evolve into more ontologies what is the impact on enterprise auto categorization?
 Dave explored some alternative methodologies and tools for categorizing content against large scale ontologies as well as smaller enterprise taxonomies.

 Case Study | Ubisoft – Growing an Ontology-Based Knowledge Management Ecosystem

 Good governance manages risk and sustains ongoing value, ensuring program goals are met.
 Ahren Lehnert presented taxonomy lifecycle management as part of the taxonomy governance process, including both the lifecyle of individual concepts as well as the overall versioning and archiving of entire vocabularies.

 Talk | Ahren Lehnert Lifecycle Management & Information Governance as a Service